kaiserls/RandomFracturePatterns/README.md

 screen:

-1. Start computation with ```screen -dm bash -c 'python3 -m src.main' -S theOptionalScreenName -L```
+1. Start computation with ```screen -dm bash -c 'python3 -m src.fracsim.main' -S theOptionalScreenName -L```
 2. Reattach with ```screen -r theOptionalScreenName```
 3. Detach from screen with ```strg+a strg+d```
 4. List screens with ```screen -ls``` to check if finished